 Bonus Path: Become a Consultant by Pursuing an Independent Consulting Career

 There is another path to a career in consulting, although definitely non-traditional.
 You can go independent, at least for a while.
-By independent, we don’t really mean go off on your own and find your own clients.
+By independent, we don’t really mean go off on your own and find your own clients (but if you want to start your own consulting practice, we can help).
 That’s possible for someone with years of experience.

 But let’s say you have 2-3 years of experience post undergrad.
 You’ve been working in finance or marketing for a mid-sized company.
 You’ve decided you want to become a business consultant, but don’t want to pursue the four-year path of getting an MBA first.
 You should certainly pursue the experienced hire path described above and target smaller firms.
 But you should also consider participating in the growing industry of independent consultant “on demand networks.”

 Business Talent Group (BTG) and Catalant are the best examples of what we’re talking about here.
 These companies connect companies looking for consulting help to individuals who are available to provide their consulting services.
 As mentioned above, good analytical help tends to be in short supply on these platforms.
 So one option, if you are a bit of a risk-taker, is to become a consultant by making yourself available on an online marketplace for consulting jobs.

 How could this work?
 Well, these roles tend to pay very well, at least for the duration of the project.
 It might take you a month to find a project, but for the next 2-4 months, you’ll make a nice monthly or weekly salary.
 You’ll be able to make it clear that you don’t have consulting experience, and you will probably still have some project options presented to you.
 Firms like BTG put teams together, and can accommodate 1-2 individuals without consulting experience.